A new phase transition in the parabolic Anderson model with partially duplicated potential: Representing the ratio as a sum over non-duplicated sites

 Furthermore, for all $y\in\mathcal{P}^t_{0}$,

 in the subcritical and critical regimes. \end{prop}

 The proof of Proposition \ref{p:ext} is rather technical, especially in the critical regime, and takes up the majority of the section.
-The proof is subject to two auxiliary lemmas, whose statements follow the main proof.
+The proof is subject to three auxiliary lemmas, whose statements follow the main proof.
+In the critical regime, we shall also need to assume fine control over the second-order contributions to the product in \eqref{p:pq2}; we introduce the relevant event now.